The idea is simple:

 Since the mileage for second step might vary from person to person, I’ll elaborate on the first step.

-I chose jdupes as my weapon of choice for finding and removing the duplicates.
-It’s free and open-source and is cross platform.
+I chose jdupes for deleting the duplicates because it’s open-source and is cross platform.

 For a given folder we would run the following to wipe the duplicates:

-This was a glaring issue.
-There could be files that are unique in a given drive but are actually duplicates in the inter-drive space.
+There could be files unique in a given drive but are actually duplicates in the inter-drive space.
 There are two ways to combat this.

 • Run jdupes on a drive to free some space